htduy262/Tippy/README.md

 The following **additional** features are implemented:

-- [x] Using auto-layout to fit to all iphone screen
+- [x] Using auto-layout to fit to all iphone screens

 ## Video Walkthrough